 Loose stools after taking antibiotic treatment.
 Diarrhea from antibiotics: how to get rid of an unpleasant side effect

-Diarrhea from antibiotics is a consequence of dysbacteriosis.
-Violation of the intestinal microflora due to long-term misuse of these drugs often leads to indigestion and bloating.
+Diarrhea from antibiotics is a consequence of dysbiosis.
+Disturbance of the intestinal microflora due to prolonged misuse of these drugs often leads to stomach upsets and bloating.

-When taking antibacterial agents, diarrhea can develop very quickly, and the stool returns to normal after the absorption of the drug by the intestines.
+When taking antibacterial drugs, diarrhea can develop very quickly, and the stool returns to normal after the drug is absorbed by the intestines.

-Why these deviations appear and how to treat diarrhea that occurs while taking antibiotics are important questions that many patients face.
+Why these abnormalities appear and how to treat diarrhea that occurs while taking antibiotics are important questions that many patients face.

-The use of antibiotics is necessary for the treatment of many serious infectious diseases.
+The use of antibiotics is necessary to treat many serious infectious diseases.

-Despite the great popularity, the use of these drugs is often accompanied by side effects.
+Despite their great popularity, the use of these drugs is often accompanied by side effects.

-In most cases, they are associated with the gastrointestinal tract.
-Treatment with antibacterial drugs can provoke such functional disorders of the digestive system as nausea, constipation, vomiting, diarrhea.
+In most cases they are associated with the gastrointestinal tract.
+Treatment with antibacterial drugs can provoke functional disorders of the digestive system such as nausea, constipation, vomiting, and diarrhea.

 Diarrhea from the use of antibiotics is caused both by the chemical composition of these drugs and by their mechanism of action.

-The natural balance between different microorganisms inside the intestines is the key to high body resistance to external and internal infections.
+The natural balance between different microorganisms inside the intestine is the key to the body’s high resistance to external and internal infections.

-When it is violated, various pathological abnormalities appear in the form of diarrhea, nausea, and bloating: the so-called dysbacteriosis occurs.
+When it is violated, various pathological abnormalities appear in the form of diarrhea, nausea, bloating: so-called dysbacteriosis occurs.

 The use of antibiotics to treat various diseases is often the main cause of intestinal problems, since these drugs destroy bacteria and microorganisms.

-On the other hand, if these drugs are used moderately and carefully, side effects can be avoided with a high probability.
+On the other hand, if these drugs are used sparingly and carefully, side effects are likely to be avoided.

-Thus, diarrhea that appears after the use of antibiotics in an adult often occurs due to improper administration of drugs, violations of their dosage.
+Thus, diarrhea that appears after the use of antibiotics in an adult often occurs due to improper use of drugs or violation of their dosage.

-On the other hand, diarrhea that occurs after taking antibiotics can be a sign of infectious diseases of the intestine.
+On the other hand, diarrhea that occurs after taking antibiotics may be a sign of infectious intestinal diseases.

-For these reasons, it is important to learn to distinguish between indigestion caused specifically by the use of certain drugs.
+For these reasons, it is important to learn to distinguish between stomach upsets caused specifically by the use of certain medications.

-• the absence of pain in the abdomen;
+• absence of pain in the abdominal area;

-• normal body temperature and other physiological parameters;
+• normal body temperature and other physiological indicators;

 • absence of weakness and malaise.

-In some cases, with prolonged use of antibacterial drugs, stomach upsets can begin, with symptoms of colitis.
+In some cases, with prolonged use of antibacterial drugs, stomach upsets with symptoms of colitis may begin.

-The intestine is mainly responsible for immunity, therefore, a violation of the functioning of its internal environment reduces not only the efficiency of digestion of food, but also the protection of the body as a whole.
+The intestines are mainly responsible for immunity, so disruption of the functioning of its internal environment reduces not only the efficiency of food digestion, but also the protection of the body as a whole.

-In stressful situations in a person, the use of heavy foods and in a bad environmental situation, bowel dysfunction often occurs.
+In stressful situations in humans, consumption of heavy foods and poor environmental conditions, intestinal dysfunction often occurs.

-A complex of similar causes, when superimposed on each other, enhances these dysfunctions, and in the process of treating infectious diseases, diarrhea after taking antibiotics in an adult in such cases may begin with a greater likelihood.
+A complex of similar causes, when superimposed on each other, enhances these dysfunctions, and in the process of treating infectious diseases, diarrhea after taking antibiotics in an adult in such cases may be more likely to begin.

-Learning important rules about how to treat acute illnesses with antibiotics will help to avoid side effects, in particular diarrhea.
+Learning important rules on how to treat acute illnesses with antibiotics will help you avoid side effects, particularly diarrhea.

 When using these drugs, the following rules must be observed:

-• antibiotics should be used only with symptoms of an acute bacterial infectious disease: temperature, purulent discharge, deterioration of the patient's condition, blood changes.
+• Antibiotics should be used only for symptoms of an acute bacterial infectious disease: fever, purulent discharge, deterioration of the patient’s condition, blood changes.
 In cases of viral diseases, proper treatment excludes the use of these drugs;

-• the use of antibacterial agents is not always justified, therefore, the antibiotic used can only be chosen by the doctor, taking into account the possible consequences;
+• the use of antibacterial agents is not always justified, so the antibiotic used can only be chosen by the doctor, taking into account the possible consequences;

-• to prevent side effects, before using strong drugs, it is better to do a bacterial culture test: this will greatly simplify the choice of the optimal drug;
+• to prevent side effects, before using strong medications, it is better to do a bacterial culture test: this will greatly simplify the choice of the optimal drug;

-• it is important to keep information about the previous use of antibiotics and the side effects they caused.
-This will avoid errors in prescribing the drug in each case;
+• It is important to keep information about previous use of antibiotics and the side effects they caused.
+This will avoid errors when prescribing the drug in each specific case;

-• it is imperative to adhere to the continuity of the therapeutic process, since only in this way can the disease be finally cured;
+• it is imperative to adhere to the continuity of the therapeutic process, since this is the only way to finally cure the disease;

-• the duration of antibiotic treatment is determined exclusively by the doctor, so the main thing is to strictly adhere to his appointments;
+• The duration of antibiotic treatment is determined solely by the doctor, so the main thing is to strictly adhere to his prescription;

 • it is necessary to observe the frequency and time of taking medications;

-• in no case is it recommended to independently change the prescribed doses of the antibiotic;
+• In no case is it recommended to independently change the prescribed dose of the antibiotic;

-• it is best to drink these drugs with clean water;
+• It is best to take these medications with clean water;

 • effective treatment with antibiotics is possible only against the background of dietary nutrition;

-Thus, by following these rules, diarrhea can be effectively prevented if antibiotics are taken correctly.
+Thus, by following these rules, diarrhea can be effectively prevented by taking antibiotics correctly.

 Ways to restore intestinal microflora

-When using antibiotics, you need to be careful, because they directly affect the immunity of the whole body.
+Caution must be exercised when using antibiotics, as they directly affect the immunity of the entire body.

-In the course of therapy with the use of these drugs, the use of sorbents and antacids, which reduce the activity of antibacterial agents, should be limited.
+During therapy using these drugs, the use of sorbents and antacids that reduce the activity of antibacterial agents should be limited.

-Frequent use of antibiotics adversely affects overall health.
-Their uncontrolled use leads to the destruction of beneficial intestinal bacteria, a decrease in immunity, allergies, and increased infections.
+Frequent use of antibiotics has an adverse effect on overall health.
+Their uncontrolled consumption leads to the destruction of beneficial intestinal bacteria, decreased immunity, allergies, and increased infections.

 Diarrhea after taking antibiotics is a direct consequence of these problems.

-Initially, the human body is characterized by a healthy intestinal microflora, which is a solid foundation of the immune system.
+Initially, the human body is characterized by healthy intestinal microflora, which is a strong basis for the immune system.

-Thanks to this, a person successfully resists the pathogenic factors of the external environment.
+Thanks to this, a person successfully resists pathogenic environmental factors.
 When treating infectious diseases with antibiotics, it is important to maintain a healthy balance of beneficial and pathogenic microorganisms.

-To resolve issues - what to do in such situations, experts resort to the help of probiotics, which have no contraindications and side effects.
+To solve questions about what to do in such situations, experts resort to the help of probiotics, which have no contraindications or side effects.

-These beneficial products come in the form of liquids and capsules for internal use, nasal drops, mouthwashes, suppositories for vaginal, rectal use.
+These useful products come in the form of liquids and capsules for internal use, nasal drops, mouth rinses, suppositories for vaginal and rectal use.

-Kefir and yogurt are natural remedies that have a beneficial effect on the intestinal microflora of an adult.
+Kefir and yoghurt are natural remedies that have a beneficial effect on the intestinal microflora of an adult.

-Effective treatment with antibiotics, prevention of diarrhea and other gastrointestinal disorders can be successful in the presence of a sparing diet.
+Effective treatment with antibiotics, prevention of diarrhea and other gastrointestinal disorders can be successful while following a gentle diet.

-The diet should include fermented milk products, whole cereals, applesauce, vegetables, bran, dietary lean meat.
+The diet should include fermented milk products, whole cereals, applesauce, vegetables, bran, and dietary lean meat.

-Temporary exclusion from the diet of harmful foods will help restore the intestinal microflora.
+Temporary exclusion of harmful foods from the diet will help restore intestinal microflora.

-It is better to give up spices, smoked meats, garlic, sour fruits, mushrooms, pickles, sparkling water.
+It is better to avoid spices, smoked meats, garlic, sour fruits, mushrooms, marinades, and carbonated water.

-Thus, the use of probiotics and a light diet can help significantly in cases where diarrhea has begun, and even prevent its occurrence when treating diseases with antibiotics.
+Thus, the use of probiotics and a gentle diet can significantly help in cases where diarrhea has begun, and even prevent its occurrence when treating diseases with antibiotics.

-Diarrhea after antibiotics eventually disappears.
-However, there are times when certain methods and medications are required to normalize the stool.
+Diarrhea after antibiotics goes away over time.
+However, there are times when it is necessary to use certain methods and medications to normalize stool.

-The most popular drug is probiotics, which have a beneficial effect on the colonization of the intestines with beneficial microflora.
+The most popular medication is probiotics, which have a beneficial effect on the colonization of the intestines with beneficial microflora.

-These universal drugs are suitable for children and adults because they do not have side effects.
+These universal drugs are suitable for children and adults because they have no side effects.
 They are available in different dosage forms.

-With their use, a positive therapeutic effect occurs quite quickly.
-In addition to these drugs, the drugs "Imodium", "Loperamide" are used, which effectively stop diarrhea.
+When used, a positive therapeutic effect occurs fairly quickly.
+In addition to these medications, the drugs Imodium and Loperamide are used, which stop diarrhea quite effectively.

-Indigestion after taking antibiotics can be treated with products that contain pectin and clay.
-They are very good at compacting feces.
+You can treat stomach upsets after taking antibiotics with products that contain pectin and clay.
+They compact stool very well.

-The attending physician can sometimes prescribe several drugs that optimize the processes of strengthening the stool.
-These drugs include Phosphalugel, Smecta, Attapulgite.
+The attending physician can sometimes prescribe several remedies that optimize the processes of strengthening the stool.
+Such drugs include “Phosphalugel”, “Smecta”, “Attapulgit”.

 These methods are time-tested and have no side effects.